Feed conversion ratio: Pigs

 Pigs have been kept to produce meat for 5,000 to 9,000 years.
 As of 2011, pigs used commercially in the UK and Europe had an FCR, calculated using weight gain, of about 1 as piglets and ending about 3 at time of slaughter.
-As of 2012, in Australia and using dressed weight for the output, a FCR calculated using weight of dressed meat of 4.5 was fair, 4.0 was considered "good", and 3.8, "very good".
+As of 2012, in Australia and using dressed weight for the output, an FCR calculated using weight of dressed meat of 4.5 was fair, 4.0 was considered "good", and 3.8, "very good".

-The FCR of pigs is greatest up to the period, when pigs weigh 220 pounds.
+The FCR of pigs is greatest up to the period when pigs weigh 220 pounds.
 During this period, their FCR is 3.5.
 Their FCR begins increasing gradually after this period.
 For instance, in the US as of 2012, commercial pigs had FCR calculated using weight gain, of 3.46 for while they weighed between 240 and 250 pounds, 3.65 between 250 and 260 pounds, 3.87 between 260 and 270 lbs, and 4.09 between 280 and 270 lbs.

 Because FCR calculated on the basis of weight gained gets worse after pigs mature, as it takes more and more feed to drive growth, countries that have a culture of slaughtering pigs at very high weights, like Japan and Korea, have poor FCRs.

 Sheep

 Some data for sheep illustrate variations in FCR.
-A FCR (kg feed dry matter intake per kg live mass gain) for lambs is often in the range of about 4 to 5 on high-concentrate rations, 5 to 6 on some forages of good quality, and more than 6 on feeds of lesser quality.
+An FCR (kg feed dry matter intake per kg live mass gain) for lambs is often in the range of about 4 to 5 on high-concentrate rations, 5 to 6 on some forages of good quality, and more than 6 on feeds of lesser quality.
 On a diet of straw, which has a low metabolizable energy concentration, FCR of lambs may be as high as 40.
 Other things being equal, FCR tends to be higher for older lambs (e.g. 8 months) than younger lambs (e.g. 4 months).